 QUBES (http://qubeshub.org) and MathBench (http://mathbench.umd.edu) are inviting applications for an upcoming Faculty Mentoring Network (FMN).
 FMNs are professional development opportunities where participants work collaboratively in online communities to discover new teaching materials, pedagogical techniques, and quantitative content.

 The MathBench FMN is seeking faculty who are interested in exploring, adapting, and implementing online modules that integrate mathematical approaches into the life science curriculum.
 MathBench consists of 40+ modules that introduce and reinforce mathematical material in a way that is hands-on, accessible, and intuitive.
 They also supply interactive practice problems with hints and solutions.
 The modules are intentionally designed to build math intuition and reduce math anxiety.

 The virtual kick-off will be held in mid-Sept.
 2018 (date and time TBD).
 The FMN will continue online to support the adaptation and implementation of modules in your course during the Fall 2018 semester.

 How to Apply:

-Applications are due July 20.
-Accepted applicants will be notified by July 27.
+Applications are now closed.
+Accepted applicants will be notified by August 23.
 Space is limited; only 15 participants will be selected.
 We encourage participation from faculty at diverse institution types and serving diverse student populations.

 Commitment and Benefits of Participation: